Louis Farrakhan: Early life and education

-In 1953, Walcott married Betsy Ross (later known as Khadijah Farrakhan) while he was in college.
+In 1953, Walcott married Betsy Ross, later known as Khadijah Farrakhan, while he was in college.
 Due to complications from his new wife's first pregnancy, Walcott dropped out after completing his junior year of college to devote time to his wife and their child.

 Music career

 In the 1950s, Walcott began his professional music career as a singer billed as "The Charmer".
 It was during a tour in Montreal, Quebec, Canada, that he took this nickname.
 At this point, earning $500 a week, Walcott was touring the northeastern and midwestern United States, sometimes also using the nickname "Calypso Gene".

 In 1953–1954, preceding Harry Belafonte's success with his album Calypso (released in 1956), he recorded and released a dozen cheeky, funny tunes as "The Charmer" in a mixed mento/calypso style, including "Ugly Woman", "Stone Cold Man" and calypso standards like "Zombie Jamboree", "Hol 'Em Joe", "Mary Ann" and "Brown Skin Girl".
 Some were reissued: "Don't Touch Me Nylon" has mild, explicit sexual lyrics as well as "Female Boxer", which contains some sexist overtones and "Is She Is, Or Is She Ain't" (inspired by Christine Jorgensen's sex change operation).

-When Farrakhan first joined the NOI, he was asked by Elijah Muhammad to put aside his musical career as a calypso singer.
+When Farrakhan joined the NOI, he was asked by Elijah Muhammad to put aside his musical career as a calypso singer.
 After many years, Farrakhan decided to take up the violin once more primarily due to the urging of prominent classical musician Sylvia Olden Lee.

 On April 17, 1993, Farrakhan made his return concert debut with performances of the Violin Concerto in E Minor by Felix Mendelssohn.
 Farrakhan intimated that his performance of a concerto by a Jewish composer was, in part, an effort to heal a rift between him and the Jewish community.
 (Mendelssohn's family converted to Christianity).
 The New York Times music critic Bernard Holland reported that Farrakhan's performance was somewhat flawed due to years of neglect, but "nonetheless Mr. Farrakhan's sound is that of the authentic player.
 It is wide, deep and full of the energy that makes the violin gleam."'

 In 2021, to celebrate the 250th anniversary of Beethoven's birth, Farrakhan performed Violin Concerto in D Major Op.
 61 with the New World Symphony.